 - Cinema (films, movies, flicks) reviews and more: Go to Movies Page

 - Spirituality in surprising places, from the apocalyptic to the zany: Go to Spirituality Page

 - Science Fiction stories, articles, and movie reviews: Go to Sci-Fi Page

-Here are the most recent additions to this site:
+Here are some highlighted items among the sections of this site:

 The mysterious Shroud of Turin has provoked controversy for centuries.
 Many believe it is the authentic burial cloth of Christ.
 Many believe it is a forgery.
 What if, however, there could be a final proof beyond any doubt that it was genuine?
 What if that proof went terribly, horribly wrong for us all?
 If you were told such a story by a barely glimpsed stranger, would you, should you, believe it?
 (This article is published on Smashwords.com.)

 - Fighting Evil with Another Kind of Evil?
 The ultimate antihero messiah for the post-9/11 "War on Terror" era can apparently be found in The Chronicles of Riddick, the sequel to Pitch Black.
 Overcoming evil with evil, unfortunately, seems to be the spirit of the times.

 - The Word Warrior: A Post-Apocalyptic